-Want to take your health into your own hands and check your magnesium levels?
+Do you want to take your health into your own hands and check your zinc levels?
 This self-test is the cerascreen® Mineral Deficiency Test.
-When you take this test, a sample of your blood is tested for magnesium, selenium and zinc levels in your capillary blood – this is all included in the price.
-This allows you to identify a potential deficiency in the most important minerals and take targeted action to correct it.
+An advantage for you is that the analysis of the minerals magnesium, selenium and zinc in your capillary blood is included in the price.
+This allows you to find out if you are deficient in the most important minerals and correct this potential deficiency in a targeted manner.

 - Collect your sample conveniently and easily at home

 - Receive a laboratory analysis after a few days